id_token validation via JWKS, illustrative responses for each endpoint, expected error behaviors, and what to do with the token when it expires.

 - Mobile with deep link

 client_secret.
-PKCE (Proof Key for Code Exchange) replaces the client secret with a verifier/challenge pair generated per login.1.
-Generate code_verifier and code_challenge
+PKCE (Proof Key for Code Exchange) replaces the client secret with a verifier/challenge pair generated per login.1

-Cativa redirects the user tohttps://myapp.com/callback?code=...&state=....
-Validate state and exchange the code for tokens.Since SPAs cannot hold a client_secret, /token accepts PKCE as proof: you send the original code_verifier (not the challenge) and Cativa recomputes SHA-256 and compares with the code_challenge it stored from step 2.4.
-Fetch the profile and start the local session
+https://myapp.com/callback?code=...&state=....
+Validate state and exchange the code for tokens.Since SPAs cannot hold a client_secret, /token accepts PKCE as proof: you send the original code_verifier (not the challenge) and Cativa recomputes SHA-256 and compares it with the code_challenge it stored in the previous step./token replies 200 OK with (illustrative response; full schema in the API Reference):4

-access_token in localStorage — it’s vulnerable to XSS.
+/userinfo replies 200 OK with (illustrative response):access_token in localStorage — it’s vulnerable to XSS.
 Keep it in memory (SPA state) or sessionStorage if you accept losing the session across tabs.Validate the id_token via JWKS

 The id_token returned by /token is a JWT signed with ES256.
 You must validate the signature before trusting any claim (sub, email, etc.) — that prevents an attacker from substituting a forged token.